borntofrappe/game-development/03 Match Three/Prep/Timer 2/README.md

 end
 ```

-Adding an interval, then, is a matter of including one more value in the `intervals` and `seconds` table.
+Adding an interval is a matter of including one more value in the `intervals` and `counter` table.

 ## ipairs